ythecombinator/space/src/talks/an-introduction-to-git-and-github/index.md

 ---
-path: '/talks/an-introduction-to-git-and-github'
+path: "/talks/an-introduction-to-git-and-github"
-date: '2015-04-25'
+date: "2015-04-25"
-title: 'An Introduction to Git & Github'
+title: "An Introduction to Git & Github"
 ---

 ### Description

 This talk I will present a brief introduction to the concept of software versioning and its importance.
 There will be also presented the famous versioning control system created by [Linus Torvalds](https://github.com/torvalds) ([Git](https://git-scm.com/)) and the well known _social network for programmers_, [Github](https://github.com/), showing its importance to our professional career nowadays.

 ### Events

 #### [FLISOL 2015](http://flisolce.org/)

+🌎 Fortaleza, Brazil

 📍 Instituto Federal de Educação, Ciência e Tecnologia do Ceará, Campus Fortaleza